elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/objects.md

   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Technically, JavaScript allows multi-word properties in objects, but this approach does not meet specifications because it can lead to errors.
 We should use camel-case as recommended by most style guides.</div><br />
   <div><strong>Technical Response:</strong> Technically, JavaScript enables multi-word properties in Objects, but it is not encouraged since it might create issues later in your code when you try to access it.
 The problem becomes evident when you try to access the property using dot notation.
-When naming functions, objects, attributes, and variables in JavaScript, you should always use the camelCase naming style.<br />
+When naming functions, objects, attributes, and variables in JavaScript, you should always use the camelCase naming style.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />